jeffthorne/tasky/README.md

 |`MONGODB_URI`|Address to mongo server|`mongodb://servername:27017` or `mongodb://username:password@hostname:port` or `mongodb+srv://` schema|
 |`SECRET_KEY`|Secret key for JWT tokens|`secret123`|

+Alternatively, you can create a `.env` file and load it up with the environment variables.

 # Running with Go

 Clone the repository into a directory of your choice Run the command `go mod tidy` to download the necessary packages.